What soft skills are and why they are hard.

 The Soft - Soft skills are what staff use to give customers a positive experience whilst they are completing the Hard Skills of the role.
 Soft skills are often referred to as "people skills'.
 Staff with great people skills seek to make customers feel comfortable, they can read body language and assess tone of voice, they understand and use empathy and they work to maintain strong and respectful co-worker and customer relationships.

-Regardless of what your business sells or provides, customers will assess the soft skills of employees to determine if they will continue to do business there and if they willingly refer new business also.
+Regardless of what your business sells or provides, customers will assess the soft skills of employees to determine if they will willing continue to do business with you.

 It’s important to note that customers are more likely to forgive a business staffed with employees who have great soft skills.
 Let’s be honest, mistakes happen but it’s how staff react in those situations that can make or break the customer relationship.